pedro-bernardino/homelab/Docker Compose/Docker + Traefik + Lets's Encrypt/traefik/README.md

 # Usage
 > [!WARNING]
 > This script uses the dynamic DNS service provider [dynu](https://www.dynu.com).
-If you want to use another provider or your own domain, please read the documentation of traefik and change the script accordingly.
+If you want to use another provider or your own domain, please read the traefik documentation and change the script accordingly.

 > [!IMPORTANT]
 > If you need to deploy mosquitto, traefik need to be configured differently: use the [deploy_traefik_mosquitto_dynu.sh](deploy_traefik_mosquitto_dynu.sh) instead.

+> [!WARNING]
+> Only change the '***USE_LETS_ENCRYPT_STAGING***' variable to 'false' when you can confirm you got a 'staging certificate' form Let’s Encrypt first.
+Let’s Encrypt provides rate limits to ensure fair usage by as many people as possible - more info [here](https://letsencrypt.org/docs/rate-limits/).

 + Create a folder for the traefik files
   + ```mkdir traefik```